AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/pressure_coefficient.rst

 ==========

 #.
 A lnas file: It contains the information about the mesh.
 #.
-HDF time series: It contains the pressure signals indexed by each of the mesh vertices.
+HDF time series: It contains the pressure signals indexed by each of the mesh triangles.
 #.
 Domain static pressure time series: It contains the pressure signals for probes far away from the building.

 Outputs:
 ========

-#. **Adimensionalized time series**: pressure coefficient time series for each vertex.
+#. **Adimensionalized time series**: pressure coefficient time series for each triangle.
-#. **Statistical results**: maximum, minimum, RMS and average values for the pressure coefficient time series, for each vertex.
+#. **Statistical results**: maximum, minimum, RMS and average values for the pressure coefficient time series, for each triangle.
 #. **VTK File**: contains the statistical values inside a mesh representation (VTK).